 The City Council on Feb.
 20, 2018, unanimously approved the 2018-23 Capital Improvement Plan.
 The plan, or CIP, is meant to reflect a comprehensive picture of the needs and activities throughout San Angelo's municipal government.
 The CIP is a planning tool and does not function as a funding source.

 In 2007, the City of San Angelo prepared and adopted the first five-year CIP to better reflect a comprehensive picture of the needs and activities throughout the organization.
 On March 21, 2017, Council adopted the 2017-22 Capital Improvement Plan.
 Eligible projects must have a useful life of at least three years, have a total estimated cost of more than $25,000 and require six months or more to complete.
 Street, water, drainage and park projects are included in the CIP, as is the renovation and expansion of City Auditorium.

 The city charter requires that a five-year CIP be published and available to citizens – which it is in hard copy form at City Hall, 72 W. College Ave., and online.
 The charter further mandates that public input be sought to ensure it addresses citizens’ needs and wishes.
 That was done this year through an online survey that drew more than 800 responses and through a public forum on Feb.
 20.

-The CIP will be used to help shape the budget for fiscal year 2018, which begins Oct.
+The CIP is used to help shape the budget for fiscal year 2018, which began Oct.
 1, 2017.
 CIP projects have a wide range of funding sources, including grants, designated revenue, debt instruments, fund balances, and sales and property taxes.